grace188031/Linux-VM-join-Windows-AD/README.md

 Configuration of Ansible vault to encrypt credentials located in ansible contrller to secure password connection to ansible targets

-In this lab I used VMware Wokstation and setup their network in Virtual Network Editor I also set the machines to have static IP as I have not built dedciated DHCP server for them DNS server is also in Active directory server so I set the DNS hostname of the machines there
+In this lab I used VMware Wokstation and setup their network in Virtual Network Editor I also set the machines to have static IP as I have not built dedciated DHCP server for them.
+Active directory server also acts as DNS server so DNS hostname also setup there.
+I also configured DNS forwarder in case DNS is resolvable publicly(8.8.8.8)

 Create 4 VMs